Thiruppathi/my-sky/README.md

 Build and optimize the current project, ready for deployment.
 This includes linting as well as vulcanization, image, script, stylesheet and HTML optimization and minification.

+## Firebase
+Please create a Firebase account to access the database.
+If you need to be a collaborator access to the database, please [contact](https://twitter.com/thiruppathi) me.

 ## Testing Evidences
 ###Service Tests - Automated Mocha (TDD & BDD)
 All Services to and From Firebase are tested using Mocha.js.